matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 given at a higher level.

 364) Organization Policy Service?
 Answer: How to enable centralized constraints on all resources created in an organization?
-CConfigure Organization Policy.
+Configure Organization Policy.
 Example: Disable creation of Service Account.
 Example: Allow/Deny creation of resources in specific region.
 Needs a Role - Organization Policy Administrator.
 IAM focus on Who.
 Who can take specific actions on resources?
 Organization Policy focuses on What.
 What can be done on specific resources?